 Details: This hands-on garden club is open to residents of Maplewood and surrounding communities.
-Their youth gardening program teaches children and their families about gardening, growing food and giving back to the community.
-Kids grow plants from seed, tend to them all season and harvest them when ready.
-Some vegetables are taken home to eat and the rest are donated to local food pantries.
+Moreover, their youth gardening program teaches children and their families about gardening, growing food and giving back to the community.
+In fact, kids grow plants from seeds, tend to them all season and harvest them when ready.
+Meanwhile, some vegetables are taken home to eat and the rest are donated to local food pantries.
 Garden crafts and other interactive activities, such as composting, are also included when time allows.

 More info: www.maplewoodgardenclub.org

 Location: 165 Hobart Avenue, Summit

 Details: Reeves-Reed Arboretum is a beautiful location to visit any time of the year.
 Stop by for special activities such as Discovery Saturdays, the perfect way to explore the arboretum at your own pace and make exciting discoveries.
 Children’s programs include Let’s Get Growing, a fun gardening and nutrition class for kids ages 5-12 with different themes each month.
 For example, little ones can register for Oaks and Acorns, a weekly parent/child session that teaches respect for the natural world through nature walks, stories, songs and projects.